Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Autoencoder-based dimensionality reduction

-The maps $\Psi'$ and $\Psi$ will be approximated by neural networks (see \Cref{sec:nn_approx}), denoted by $N_{\Psi'}$ and $N_{\Psi}$, and still referred to as the encoder and decoder, respectively.
-The distinction between $\Psi'$, $\Psi$ and their neural network approximations $N_{\Psi'}$, $N_{\Psi}$ should be clear from the context.
-The identity map $\id_\mathcal{M}$ may not be perfectly reproduced, so we set $\id_\mathcal{M} = \widetilde{\id}_\mathcal{M} + \Varepsilon_1 + \Varepsilon_2$, where $\widetilde{\id}_\mathcal{M}$ is the approximated identity, and $\Varepsilon_1$ and $\Varepsilon_2$ are two sources of errors defined below. \begin{definition}{Representation error $\Varepsilon_1$.} We call the representation error the one introduced by an improper choice of $n_\ell$.
-This error is related to the topological properties of $\mathcal{M}$ and to the reduction/expansion at each step in the composition \eqref{eq:full_nn}.
-We are particularly interested in the latent size $n$ since, throughout the paper, we aim to achieve the maximum compression of the data $x_N$, i.e., to have $n$ as close as possible to $m$. \end{definition} \begin{definition}{Approximation error $\Varepsilon_2$.} This is a more generic source of error specifically related to the use of neural networks.
-It included the facts that we use a finite number of layers with a finite number of neurons, that the optimization may not reach the global minimum, and that the number of training data is limited. \end{definition} It is therefore relevant to study the effects of the functional composition in \eqref{eq:full_nn}, i.e. to study $\Varepsilon_1$, even before considering the approximation error, $\Varepsilon_2$.
+Note that $\overline{N}_{\Psi}\circ \overline{N}_{\Psi'}$ may not represent the identity on the manifold due to the error associated to a possible $\Varepsilon_1 > 0$.
+Therefore, $\Varepsilon_2 = 0 \not\Rightarrow N_{\Psi}\circ N_{\Psi'} = \id_{\mathcal{M}}$.
+It follows that it is relevant to study the effects of the functional composition in \eqref{eq:full_nn}, i.e. to study $\Varepsilon_1$, even before considering the approximation error, $\Varepsilon_2$.
 Note that this study is independent of the specific activation function used.
 In particular, we aim to have $\Varepsilon_1 = 0$, so that the only source of error in the approximation of $\id_\mathcal{M}$ is due to the practical and unavoidable limitations arising from the use of neural networks, represented by $\Varepsilon_2$.
 In the following, after presenting two preliminary lemmas, we analyze three distinct scenarios with respect to types of manifolds and autoencoders.
 For clarity of exposition, we first make assumptions about the autoencoder that we subsequently use and then, from these assumptions, we then derive the properties of the underlying manifold for which, for the given autoencoder, we have $\Psi\circ\Psi' = \id_{\mathcal{M}}$.